Visiting Artist | April 28 - May 9, 2018

 Los Angeles-based choreographer, Milka Djordjevich comes to MANCC to develop her latest work CORPS, which examines labor and the feminine body through the lens of regimented movement, and reveals similarities across traditional, militaristic, ritual, athletic, and folk movement forms.

 Inspired by the collectivity of large regimented group formations, from ballet to majorette lines, Djordjevich examines how individualism becomes suppressed.
 Through repetition, she seeks to track how actions evolve and take on new meanings, exposing new perceptions of feminine forms.
 The work will draw out the idiosyncratic and virtuosic potential of minimalistic forms by building complexity through composite patterns that mutate and evolve.
-The movement language will blur the distinction between codified/uncodified, male/female, ordinary/extraordinary, center/margin, authentic/inauthentic and binary/non-binary.
+The movement language will blur the distinction between codified/uncodified, male/female, ordinary/extraordinary, center/margin and authentic/inauthentic and binary/non-binary.
 Over the course of the work, form is destabilized with increasingly complex and difficult movements, blurring the bounds of perfection and failure.
 The goal is to reveal the cyclical feminine labor of regimented movement forms and the impossibility of replication and perfection, while illuminating an innate resistance to erasure.

 While at MANCC, Djordjevich and her collaborators will...